Why did I buy a Himiway Cruiser?

 And here’s the bike as I start building it up:

 I finished assembling the bike with add-on parts listed above.
-Here’s a picture of the final build:
+Here are two pictures of the final build:

 Aftermarket mods: